Loading...

 Click on the desired note duration icon in the Note Input toolbar above the document window;

 Note: This applies to note input mode only.
-If you want to change the duration of a selected note in normal mode see Changing duration in normal mode.
+If you want to change the duration of a selected note in normal mode see .

 MuseScore also supports tablature notation for period instruments such as the renaissance and baroque lutes, Theorbo etc. There are a number of notation systems in use (French, Italian, German, Spanish), but the most common is French.